AdobeDocs/experience-manager-64.en/help/assets/config-dynamic.md

 >
 >If there are many different filters in an author, each agent needs a different user assigned to it.
 The granite code enforces one-filter-per-user model.
 Always have a different user for each filter set up.
 >
->If you are using more than one filter on a server - for example, one filter for replication to publish and a second filter for s7delivery - then you need to ensure that these two filters have a different **userId** assigned to them in the [!UICONTROL jcr:content] node.
+>If you are using more than one filter on a server&mdash;for example, one filter for replication to publish and a second filter for s7delivery&mdash;then you need to ensure that these two filters have a different **userId** assigned to them in the **[!UICONTROL jcr:content]** node.
 See the image that follows:

 ![image-2018-01-16-10-26-28-465](assets/image-2018-01-16-10-26-28-465.png)

-### Customizing Asset Filters for Replication {#customizing-asset-filters-for-replication}
+### Customizing Asset Filters for replication {#customizing-asset-filters-for-replication}

 To optionally customize asset filters for replication: